RedHatSatellite/satellite-clone/docs/satellite-clone.md

    ```
 2. Place the backup files in `/backup` folder.
 If using a different folder, update `backup_dir` variable in `satellite-clone-vars.yml`.
 3. If you are cloning RHEL 6 backup data to a RHEL 7 machine, update the variable `rhel_migration` to true in `satellite-clone-vars.yml`.
-4. You are required to register and subscribe the blank machine to Red Hat portal to get content for the Satellite installation.
-Alternatively, to let the clone tool register to Red Hat portal, you can override `register_to_portal` to `true` and update `activationkey`, `org` variables in `satellite-clone-vars.yml`.
+4. You are required to register and subscribe the blank machine to Red Hat Subscription Management to get content for the Satellite installation.
+Alternatively, to let the clone tool register with Red Hat, you can override `register_to_portal` to `true` and update `activationkey`, `org` variables in `satellite-clone-vars.yml`.
 5. It is assumed that you have access to the required repositories for Satellite installation.
 If using custom repositories for Satellite installation, override `enable_repos` to `false` in `satellite-clone-vars.yml`.
 6. Run the ansible playbook from the root directory of this project: